The beaches of Hiroshima 広島の海岸

 - Tsutsumigaura in Miyajima

 The island of Miyajima is better known for its Shinto shrine Itsukushima-jinja and its temples than for its beaches.
 But after having explored the island and visited its treasures, you may want to take a break on its pleasant sandy shores.

 As an archipelago, there are many beautiful beaches on the islands off Hiroshima.
-To get there you have to take a ferry to the Ujina port of Hiroshima or to the port of the town of Kure.
+To get there you have to take a ferry to Ujina port in Hiroshima, or to the port of the town of Kure.
 Here is a selection of the nearest islands: